Wide party divide could be opening for independent candidate

 The numbers over time show the Democrats have moved a little more in favor of the “more liberal” direction since 2008, but the lean toward favoring “more moderate” party overall has been consistent in that time.

-That’s a question on a lot of minds this week after former Starbucks CEO Howard Schultz declared he is considering a run for president, and polling data from Gallup suggests the answer may be yes — at least in theory.
+That’s a question on a lot of minds this week after former Starbucks CEO Howard Schultz declared he is considering an independent run for president, and polling data from Gallup suggests the answer may be yes — at least in theory.

-Numbers from October 2018 showed that 57 percent of Americans believe “a third major party is needed” in politics to adequately represent the people.
+Numbers from October 2018 showed that 57 percent of Americans believe “a third major party is needed” in politics.
 Among Democrats, 54 percent were in favor of a third party.
-The figure was much lower with Republicans, only 38 percent were for a third party.
+The figure was much lower with Republicans: Only 38 percent were for a third party.

 Taken together, the numbers offer some hints about what may be ahead in 2020.